auriq/essentia_docs/source/tutorial/aqtools/logcnv.rst

 \

-See our sample Apache Analysis and R Integration scripts to see how to put this to use analyzing apache logs.
+See our sample `Analyze Apache Web Log Data <http://www.auriq.net/documentation/source/samples/apache.html>`_ script to see how to put this to use analyzing apache logs.